College, Career and Military Preparation

 About eight percent of Texas public school students receive some kind of special education service.
 This can range, for example, from 30 minutes a week for speech therapy to life skills training.
 A wide array of support and services are available to students.

 The Subject Areas provides state-level support, information and non-regulatory guidance to school administrators, teachers, counselors, parents, and students about general curriculum laws and rules, particularly with respect to graduation requirements, options for offering courses, and the award of credit.

 Chief Academic Officer Bulletin Archive

-View all of the Chief Academic Officer Bulletins sent in the past year.
+View an archive of the Chief Academic Officer Bulletins sent in 2018 and 2019.

 Phone: (512) 463-9581